The Brooklyn Nets have shown that they’re not afraid to throw money into the free agency pool, and don’t expect it to change this summer.

 Brooklyn will have a ton of cap space once the dreadful New York winter passes, and ESPN’s Brian Windhorst pointed out to Zach Lowe on The Lowe Post that the Nets (and Philadelphia 76ers) can be major players when it comes to recruiting free agent point guards:

-“When it comes to this summer, Brooklyn and Philadelphia for all guards, look out, especially Brooklyn. showed last year they’ll offer Allen Crabbe $75 million.
+“When it comes to this summer, Brooklyn and Philadelphia for all guards, look out, especially Brooklyn.
+[They] showed last year they’ll offer Allen Crabbe $75 million.
 ‘George Hill, here’s a bunch, here’s a huge offer.
 Kyle Lowry, here’s a huge offer.'”

 I’m getting giddy with excitement as I write this because the prospect of either Hill or Lowry suiting up in black and white is incredible.